Visit Modern Singapore – A Vibrant Melting Pot of Cultures!

 Walking and Cycling

-Singapore’s compact size and excellent pedestrian infrastructure make walking a pleasant option for short distances.
-The **Park Connector Network** links parks and nature areas with dedicated cycling and walking paths.
+Singapore’s compact size and excellent pedestrian infrastructure (covered walkways everywhere) make walking pleasant for short distances.
+The 300 km Park Connector Network links parks via dedicated cycling-and-walking paths.
+Bike-share via SG Bike and Anywheel.

 Cable Car